rakshitbharat/react-native-bluetooth-obd-manager/README.md

     *   Identical to `sendCommand` in operation (sends command, waits for `>`), but resolves with the **complete** raw response as a **`Uint8Array`** (excluding the final `>` byte).
 Useful for non-ASCII or binary responses where exact byte values are needed.
     *   Updates `lastSuccessfulCommandTimestamp` on success.
     *   Rejects on error (not connected, command pending, write error, timeout, disconnect during command).
+*   `sendCommandRawChunked(command: string, options?: { timeout?: number }): Promise<ChunkedResponse>`
+    *   Similar to `sendCommandRaw`, but preserves the original data packet boundaries as received from the BLE characteristic.
+    *   Returns a `ChunkedResponse` object containing:
+        *   `data: Uint8Array` - The complete flattened response (excluding the prompt byte)
+        *   `chunks: Uint8Array[]` - Array of individual response chunks with preserved boundaries
+    *   Useful when protocol-specific line breaks or packet boundaries must be preserved (e.g., multiline DTC responses).
+    *   Updates `lastSuccessfulCommandTimestamp` on success.
+    *   Rejects on error (not connected, command pending, write error, timeout, disconnect during command).
 *   `setStreaming(shouldStream: boolean): void`
     *   Allows the application to signal its intent to start (`true`) or stop (`false`) continuous data polling.
     *   Updates the library's internal `isStreaming` state flag.